|

 Spay (female)

--Stops the two-week heats that occur each six months
+- Stops the two-week heats that occur each six months

--Eliminates the risk of unwanted pregnancies
+- Eliminates the risk of unwanted pregnancies and uterine infections

--Greatly reduces the risk of breast and ovarian cancers
+- Greatly reduces the risk of breast and ovarian cancers

 Neuter (male)